Larisa-E/Bogsalg_db/README.md

 - Idempotency:
   - Inserts are guarded with `IF NOT EXISTS`.
   - Order creation is guarded for the same customer+ISBN to avoid duplicates on re‑runs.

+## Perspective
+Next steps: add seed data; create views (books by genre, orders per customer); add a stored procedure to place an order in one transaction; auto‑recalculate order totals; add helpful indexes; export a few simple reports.
+For more info check next project.....

 ## Notes